 18 hours (6 courses) required with at least 6 hours from each the Social Science and Humanities Categories including more than 50 courses from across campus.

-All students outside of the College of Liberal Arts will need to complete this form to register for the certificate and meet with their advisor in their home college in order to get approval.
+All students outside of the College of Liberal Arts will need to meet with their advisor in their home college in order to get approval.

 Other electives may be considered with a medical humanities focus with the permission of the program director.